Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Numerical experiments

 \section{Numerical experiments}

-In order to investigate the character and to test the performance of the algorithm we generated a test set of 350 problems.
-Specifically, we randomly generated 50 problems for each of 20, 30, ...., and 80 nodes with node degree between 3 and 6.
-The computer used for performing all the experiments was a PC with Intel \circledR Core$^{\mbox{TM}}$ i7-4600U CPU, 2.70 GHz, 16 GB of RAM, and running on the operating system Windows 8.1 Enterprise.
+In order to investigate the character and to test the performance of the algorithm, we generated a test set of 500 problem instances.
+Specifically, we randomly generated 50 problems for each of 10, 20, ..., and 100 nodes with node degree between 3 and 6.
+The computer used for performing all the experiments was a PC with Intel\circledR \;Core$^{\mbox{ {TM}}}$ i7-4600U CPU, 2.70 GHz, 16 GB of RAM, and running on the operating system Windows 8.1 Enterprise.
 DIPA was implemented in MATLAB R2014b, with all LPs solved by IBM ILOG CPLEX Optimization Studio v12.6 via its Concert interface to MATLAB.

 The choice of initial $\mu$ and the rate of reduction of $\mu$ did not prove to be critical.
 For successful runs once $\mu$ had been reduced to a sufficient level for the reduced Hessian to be indefinite it almost always remained indefinite until it stopped.
-Indeed no further reduction in $\mu$ was required.
-In Figure \ref{fig-paths} we show how the determinant function behaves as it goes from the initial point to all of the HCs of a 20 node graph.
-It can be seen all curves are remarkably similar and that each can be reached by going down a direction of negative curvature.
+Hence, in these cases no further reduction in $\mu$ was required.
+In Figure \ref{fig-paths} we show how the determinant function behaves as it goes, in a straight line, from the initial point to all of the HCs of a 20 node graph.
+It can be seen that all curves are remarkably similar, and that each can be reached by going down a direction of negative curvature.
 Also the degree of curvature increases the closer the point gets to the HC.

-We attempted to solve the 350 problems in the test set with the algorithm applied to the stochastic and doubly stochastic form of the problem.
+We attempted to solve the 500 problems in the test set with the algorithm applied to the stochastic and doubly stochastic form of the problem.
 In both cases an attempt was made to perform neither a deletion or deflation by setting extreme values for the relevant parameters that invoke these steps within the algorithm.

 The results given in Table \ref{tab-results} are unambiguous.
 It is clear that the doubly stochastic form of the problem is far superior.
-We did do further tests on the stochastic case by varying the adjustable parameters but the gap in performance was far too large to bridge.
+We did do further tests on the stochastic case by varying the adjustable parameters, but the gap in performance was far too large to bridge, and so the remaining tables of results for the DIPA algorithm are for the $\mathcal{DS}$ constrained problem.